StockSharp/doc/en/topics/hydra/first_start.md

-# First start
+﻿# First start

 The first time you run it, the following window for selecting data sources appears.
 You can also open this window in the **Common** tab by selecting **Add \=\> Sources**.

 ![hydra source add](../../images/hydra_source_add.png)

 In the window, mark the required sources.
-You can use filters by region, board, data type, payment, real\-time or not.
+You can use filters by region, board, data type, payment, real-time or not.
 When the selection is complete, click **OK**.
 Then the program will offer to enable the utilities.
 For more details on working with the utilities, see the [Utilities](tasks.md) section.
 Click **OK**.

 ![hydra first started utilities 00](../../images/hydra_first_started_utilities00.png)